STAIRlab/sees/docs/contrib/analysis/integrator/24-Arc-Length Control.md

 # Arc-Length Control

-<p>This command is used to construct an ArcLength integrator object.
-In
-an analysis step with ArcLength we seek to determine the time step that will result in our constraint equation being satisfied.</p>
+This command is used to construct an ArcLength integrator object.
+In an analysis step with ArcLength we seek to determine the time step that will result in our constraint equation being satisfied.

 ```tcl
 integrator ArcLength $s $alpha
 ```

 <hr />

 <table>
 <tbody>
 <tr class="odd">